keenan1309/django/README.md

 tag = latest

 to pull the webpage:
-docker pull keenanhansrajh/django:tag
+docker pull keenanhansrajh/django:latest

 to run on desktop:
-docker run -d -p 80:80 keenanhanrajh/django
+docker run -d -p 8000:8000 django